ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 ---
 description: >-
   The Table view is the gateway to your data.
-It shows collections as rows and their fields as columns.
+It shows records as rows and their fields as columns.
 ---